nbgrp/singlea/docs/bundles/singlea.md

 ### Realms

-The Realm is an authentication point on the SingleA side.
+The Realm is an authentication point on the SingleA server side.
 Actually it is a Symfony firewall.
-The user or client request can include a GET parameter that determines what realm (firewall) must be used for the request processing.
-This makes it possible to choose a necessary user provider.
-Thanks to the session fixation strategy `SessionAuthenticationStrategy::MIGRATE` (see the [Symfony documentation](https://symfony.com/doc/current/reference/configuration/security.html#session-fixation-strategy) about `security.session_fixation_strategy` parameter) it is possible to be authenticated via multiple firewalls at the same time.
+The user or client request can include a GET parameter that determines which realm (firewall) should be used for the request processing.
+This makes it possible to choose the necessary user provider.
+Thanks to the session fixation strategy `SessionAuthenticationStrategy::MIGRATE` (see the [Symfony documentation](https://symfony.com/doc/current/reference/configuration/security.html#session-fixation-strategy) about the `security.session_fixation_strategy` parameter) it is possible to be authenticated via multiple firewalls at the same time.
 Since user attributes store in a cache item which key based on the realm and ticket values, the user attributes received from different user providers are independent and can contain different values.

 !!! example

-    Thanks to the realms it is possible to organize access to some corporate application for users from some external Identity Provider service (e.g. Active Directory of your business partner) without the need to create accounts for them in your corporate Identity Provider service or setup their proxying.
+    Thanks to the realms it is possible to organize an access to your corporate application for users from an external Identity Provider service (e.g. Active Directory of your business partner) without the need to create accounts for them in your corporate Identity Provider service or setup their proxying.

 ### Sticky Sessions

-As mentioned above, user session lifetime is equal to a lifetime of the cache item with the user attributes.
-When this cache item will expire the user will be forced to log in again (because this is the only way to compose a set of user attributes).
+As mentioned above, the user session lifetime is equal to the lifetime of the cache item that keeps user attributes.
+When this cache item expires, the user will be forced to log in again (because this is the only way to compose user attributes).
 Even if the PHP session was not expired, it will be invalidated and the user will be logged out forcibly.

-But since the default behavior in Symfony framework assumes to prolong the session lifetime when you interact with it, there is a parameter `singlea.authentication.sticky_session` (default: `false`) that make it possible to prolong the lifetime of the cache item with user attributes when the user logging in (even if the user already was authenticated).
+But since the default behavior in the Symfony framework assumes to prolong the session lifetime when you interact with it, there is the `singlea.authentication.sticky_session` parameter (default: `false`) that makes it possible to prolong the lifetime of the cache item that keeps user attributes when the user logging in (even if the user already was authenticated).

 !!! caution ""